alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

   `ETHOS_U_NPU_ID` is `U65`.
 Default value is 393216 (see [default_vela.ini](../../scripts/vela/default_vela.ini) ).

 - `CPU_PROFILE_ENABLED`: Sets whether profiling information for the CPU core should be displayed.
 By default, this is set to false, but can be turned on for FPGA targets.
-The the FVP and the CPU core cycle counts are not meaningful and are not to be used.
+The FVP and the CPU core cycle counts are **not** meaningful and are not to be used.

 - `LOG_LEVEL`: Sets the verbosity level for the output of the application over `UART`, or `stdout`.
 Valid values are: